AI Evolution: Prompting and Problem Solving

 In the legal industry, the prospective generative AI use cases for both corporate legal departments and law firms are plentiful.
-The most significant short-term opportunities will likely be optimizing internal processes.
-Examples include generating reminders around security, compliance, and information summarization across commercial contracts; incorporating generative AI into existing eDiscovery solutions; template creation; and brief drafting.
+The most significant short-term opportunities will likely be optimising internal processes.
+Examples include generating reminders around security, compliance, and information summarisation across commercial contracts; incorporating generative AI into existing eDiscovery solutions; template creation; and brief drafting.

 Problem formulation is a skill that some analysts believe is the real area of need when it comes to harnessing and training AI systems.
 This requires getting a firm grasp on the problem needing to be solved in order to pinpoint the right input.
 This process differs from prompt engineering, which focuses on the capabilities of a specific tool to determine the best questions to ask.

 Along with prompt engineering, problem formulation is a developing area.
 To hone this skill, several competencies become important.
 This includes being able to diagnose a problem succinctly, breaking down complex problems, reframing issues, and thinking of the constraints needed to direct an AI system.
 With complex legal issues, this requires the access to the right expertise and technologies.